Posted on 07/28/22 by Dana Romerosa

-It is fascinating how people “can’t live” without their mobile phones nowadays.
-Have you ever taken time to think of how dependent you have become with your mobile phone?
+It’s fascinating how mobile phones have become a necessity nowadays.
+Have you ever taken the time to think about how dependent you have become on your device?
 How often do you reach for it?
-How long do you interact with it?
-How many things do you do with it?
-You know the answer, and it is very likely to be “frequently”, “as long as needed”, and “everything”.
+What do you do with it?
+You know the answer, and it is likely to be “frequently” and “everything.”

-That is exactly the motivation behind the utilization of mobile in market research.
-It is so convenient for both researchers and participants that it is only sensible to use it as a means of efficient data collection in many qualitative research projects.
-It is so in-demand that more and more methods are being designed and developed, resulting to various emerging trends in mobile research.
+That is precisely the motivation behind the utilization of mobile in market research.
+With the convenience of mobile for both researchers and participants, it is only sensible to use it as an efficient means of data collection for qualitative projects.
+As its popularity grows, more and more methods are being designed and developed, resulting in various mobile market research trends.

-The extent of potential AI applications in mobile research is wild - the opportunities are endless.
-Programmatic advertising, recommendation engine, and the ability to gather, process and automate findings are only a few of the promising possibilities AI can offer to market research in general.
+The extent of potential AI applications in mobile research is endless.
+Targeted advertising, recommendation engines, as well as the ability to gather, process, and automate datasets are only a few of the promising possibilities AI can offer to accelerate market research in general.

 This trend of automation and technology grows more vital as 2022 continues, with a forecasted market growth of USD 387.45 billion in 2022 to USD 1,394.30 billion by 2029.
 While not a complete replacement for human capital, AI is an ideal supplementary tool to reach customers, democratize insights, and scale your business.